kivy/kivy/examples/widgets/lists/README.md

   in the Builder.load_string() call.
 Better document the special nature of this in API explanations.
 (You can't refer to it as a normal class).

+- In docs, for first introduction of args_converter, could use list_item_args_converter, as used in many examples and tests, to help show the context for use.